unifi-utilities/unifios-utilities/on-boot-script/README.md

 ## Features

 1. Allows you to run a shell script at S95 anytime your UDM starts / reboots
 1. Persists through reboot and **firmware updates**!
-It is able to do this because Ubiquiti caches all debian package installs on the UDM in /mnt/data, then re-installs them on every boot
+It is able to do this because Ubiquiti caches all debian package installs on the UDM in /mnt/data, then re-installs them on reset of unifi-os container.

 ## Compatibility